 Applications and Threats content updates deliver the very latest application and threat signatures to the firewall.
 The applications portion of the package includes new and modified App-IDs and does not require a license.
 The full Applications and Threats content package, which also includes new and modified threat signatures, requires a Threat Prevention license.
 As the firewall automatically retrieves and installs the latest application and threat signatures (based on your custom settings), it starts enforcing security policy based on the latest App-IDs and threat protection without any additional configuration.

 New and modified threat signatures and modified App-IDs are released at least weekly and, often, more frequently.
-New App-IDs are released monthly.
+New App-IDs are released on the third Tuesday of every month.
 Because new App-IDs can change how the security policy enforces traffic, this more limited release of new App-IDs is intended to provide you with a predictable window in which you can prepare and update your security policy.
 Additionally, content updates are cumulative; this means that the latest content update always includes the application and threat signatures released in previous versions.

 Because application and threat signatures are delivered in a single package—the same decoders that enable application signatures to identify applications also enable threat signatures to inspect traffic—you need to consider whether you want to deploy the signatures together or separately.
 How you choose to deploy content updates depends on your organization’s network security and application availability requirements.
 As a starting point, identify your organization as having one of the following postures (or perhaps both, depending on firewall location):